 Since the Mortgage Meltdown and related recession, establishing value has become problematic in all realms of the real estate market.

 Although unjustly, Manufactured Homes have taken a harder hit with regards to financing.
 Fannie Mae and Freddie Mac, who create the guidelines all mainstream mortgage companies are to follow, are charging from 25-50 basis points more (or ¼ to ½ % increases in interest rate) for manufactured home loans.

 Financing is also challenging to the industry.
 These days, all appraisals are being reviewed by the underwriters at the bank level.
-Manufactured Home appraisals have certain requirements over and above the appraisals for Modular or Site Built homes.
+Manufactured Home appraisals have certain requirements over and above the appraisals for Modular or Stick Built homes.
 In these cases, if there are not enough comparable sales of manufactured homes that meet the appraisal guidelines, it may be necessary to consider building a modular home built to IBC Code.
-By doing this, it will reduce the requirements as well as allowing site built comps to be used to establish value.
+By doing this, it will reduce the requirements as well as allowing stick built comps to be used to establish value.

 There are still many types of financing available for manufactured homes if values support an appraisal for the lender.
 We have lenders who provide FHA, conventional, and VA loans, to name a few.
 We also have lenders who offer both conventional, VA and FHA construction loans for a land home package.

 As mentioned previously, appraisals for manufactured homes require two comparable sales for value.
-However, using site built comparables in addition to the two manufactured homes required is also acceptable to determine an accurate value.
+However, using stick built comparables in addition to the two manufactured homes required is also acceptable to determine an accurate value.